eercanayar/modbus-over-arduino-uart/README.md

 # modbus-over-arduino-uart
-a simple ascii modbus implementation on pure arduino uuart tx/rx
+a simple ascii modbus implementation on pure arduino uart tx/rx

 ## to do:
 * LRC calculation